charmbracelet/glow/styles/README.md

 ## text

-The `text` element defines a block of text.
+The `text` element represents a block of text.

 ### Attributes